 In order to apply for the visa for Vietnam online, it’s first required to meet some Vietnam visa requirements, which involve having a valid passport from one of the 46 eligible countries.
 Applicants must also provide a scanned copy of the passport information page, as well as a digital passport-style photo.
 It’s also necessary to have a valid credit or debit card to pay the Vietnam eVisa fee.

 Why Is There a Bridge in Vietnam with Hands?

 A pair of giant stone hands protrude from a rocky outcrop on the top of the Ba Na Hills near Da Nang, almost like God reaching down from Heaven, but in reverse.
 Scores of tourists walk daily across their cracked grey palms and over a bridge suspended over the sheer cliffs below.
-This striking sight is gaining worldwide attention, and everybody wants to visit the Vietnam bridge held up by hands.
+This striking sight is gaining worldwide attention, and everybody wants to visit the Vietnam bridge held up by two hands.

 The Cau Vang Golden Bridge in Vietnam was designed by the firm TA Landscape Architecture, based in Ho Chi Minh as a new feature of the Ba Na Hills mountain resort.
 It was designed to represent the giant hands of Gods, pulling a strip of gold out of the rugged landscape.
 The sculptures are fairly new, but the weathered, moss-coasted hands make it look like the jungle began to claim the hands back long ago.